-\textbf{Certainty and Uncertainty of LLMs.} To calibrate the known and unknown of LLMs, there are lots of studies which have delved into methods for estimating and quantifying \textit{certainty and uncertainty} in LLM predictions \citep{xiao-etal-2022-uncertainty, lin2022teaching, xiong2023llms, kuhn2023semantic}.
+\paragraph{Certainty and Uncertainty of LLMs.} To calibrate the known and unknown of LLMs, there are lots of studies that have delved into methods for estimating and quantifying \textit{certainty and uncertainty} in LLMs predictions \citep{xiao-etal-2022-uncertainty, lin2022teaching, xiong2023llms, kuhn2023semantic}.
 There are two types of methods: 1) logit-based which utilize the model logits \citep{xiao-etal-2022-uncertainty, mielke-etal-2022-reducing}; and 2) non-logit-based methods, such as expressing uncertainty about its own answer in natural language \cite{lin2022teaching}, particularly with the rise of closed-source LLMs.
-More recently, \citet{xiong2023llms} benchmark three categories of first type: verbalize-based, consistency-based, and their hybrid methods.
-They find that LLMs exhibit a high degree of overconfidence when verbalizing their confidence, which can be alleviated by different prompting strategies (e.g, Chain-of-thoughts \citep{wei2023chainofthought}) or more complicated methods (e.g, Self-consistency \citep{wang2023selfconsistency}).
-In this work, we build a bridge to connect known/unknown with certainty/uncertainty based on one simple assumption: LLMs are not certain about the unknown information and certain about known.
+More recently, \citet{xiong2023llms} benchmarks three categories of the first type: verbalize-based, consistency-based, and their hybrid methods.
+They find that LLMs exhibit a high degree of overconfidence when verbalizing their confidence, which can be alleviated by different prompting strategies (e.g., Chain-of-thoughts \citep{wei2023chainofthought}) or more complicated methods (e.g., Self-consistency \citep{wang2023selfconsistency}).
+Moreover, different languages also trigger different level of certainty and uncertainty of language models \cite{xue2024comprehensivestudymultilingualconfidence}.

-\textbf{Complex Reasoning.} Prompting-based large language models (LLMs) are surprisingly powerful to answer multi-hop questions \citep{yang-etal-2018-hotpotqa} with CoT \citep{wei2023chainofthought, wang-etal-2023-cue}.
-However, they still struggle in compositional reasoning, particularly when the necessary unknown knowledge is required.
-To address this dilemma, there has been a growing interest in exploring different reasoning techniques to enhance the reasoning and planning capabilities of LLMs, including program-guided reasoning \citep{pan-etal-2023-fact, khattab2023demonstratesearchpredict}, Self-Ask \citep{press2023measuring} and retrieval-augmented reasoning \citep{trivedi-etal-2023-interleaving, yu2023improving, shao-etal-2023-enhancing}.
-However, few of them focus on the compositional unknown questions in practice.